yunchae-kim/ml-text-similarity-project/README.md

 # Text Embedding and Similarity Analysis with Docker

-This README provides an overview of the project, including the technology stack used and instructions on how to set it up and run it.

 ## Project Overview

 This simple project involves setting up a Python application within a Docker container